• App

 Now that you’ve seen Paris’ most visited avenue from afar, it’s finally time to experience it up close.
 There’s something for everyone at Champs-Élysées, and we mean that earnestly.

-The avenue is first and foremost, an avid shopper’s dream.
-It's almost 2km of retail shops — stretching all the way from Place de la Concorde to the Arc de Triomphe!
+The avenue is, first and foremost, an avid shopper’s dream.
+It's almost 2 km of retail shops, stretching all the way from Place de la Concorde to the Arc de Triomphe!

 Latin Quarter

 The next location is the Latin Quarter.
-Its name alone indicates its status as one of the oldest districts in Paris — Latin was widely spoken between the 10th and 15th centuries.
+Its name alone indicates its status as one of the oldest districts in Paris, Latin was widely spoken between the 10th and 15th centuries.
 Its cobbled streets and abundance of quaint shops make this district a charming one worth visiting.

 Marché aux Puces de Saint-Ouen (MAP)

 Short on time?
-Check out Marché Dauphine where you can find vintage vinyls and books, art galleries, and intricately woven tapestries all under one roof.
+Check out Marché Dauphine, where you can find vintage vinyls and books, art galleries, and intricately woven tapestries all under one roof.
 Another major antique market in Paris is Paul Bert Serpette, where you’ll come across artful furniture and interior decor like chandeliers and silverware.

 Musée d'Orsay

 An homage to an art movement born in the city of love, Musée d'Orsay is dedicated to preserving, restoring, and showcasing some of the most important artworks from the impressionist era.
-This museum houses paintings created by the likes of Vincent Van Gogh, Claude Monet, and Gustave Caillebotte as well as sculptures by Auguste Rodin, Camille Claudel, and Edgar Degas.

-You’ll be surrounded by impressionist and post-impressionist art the moment you step inside, making Musée d'Orsay the best museum to see pieces from that era.
-Whether you’re well-acquainted or a stranger to these art styles, do allocate at least a couple of hours to this museum — it’s jam-packed with things to see and learn!
+You’ll be surrounded by impressionist and post-impressionist art the moment you step inside, making the Musée d'Orsay the best museum to see pieces from that era.
+Whether you’re well-acquainted or a stranger to these art styles, do allocate at least a couple of hours to this museum as it’s jam-packed with things to see and learn!

 Day 4: Catacombs, Louvre Museum, Seine River